ItsJasonPan/15112/README.md

-This is a reprository to hold some of the games I created
+This is a reprository to hold some of the programs/games I created